Self Storage Loans From The SBA

 - Little to NO financial covenants

-- SBA financing can now be used to acquire or refinance multiple self storage/mini warehouse businesses. since SBA eligibility is not determined by the number of loans but by the total amount of SBA eligibility used and this amount is now $5 million.
+- SBA financing can now be used to acquire or refinance multiple self storage/mini warehouse businesses. since SBA eligibility is not determined by the number of loans but by the total amount of SBA eligibility used.

 NON-Recourse, NON-SBA Self Storage Financing

-If you have at least 25% equity for a purchase or a refinance AND you are borrowing $2 million or more excellent conventional financing is available for everything from a 15 year fixed rate to a 10 year term with a 30 year amortization and in some cases interest only options are available.
-Non-recourse financing is available with very low rates.
+Conventional financing is available if you have at least 25% equity.
+Various loan options are available including 15 year fixed rates and 10 year fixed with a 30 year amortization and in some cases interest only options are available.
+Additionally, non-recourse financing is available with very low rates.
 Properties need to be stabilized with good historical financials.